SecondThundeR/otaquiz/README.md

 # AniGuessr

 Some random anime quiz web application.
-Build with T3 Stack, powered by Shikimori API _(Currently in development)_
+Built with T3 Stack, powered by Shikimori API _(Currently in development)_

 ## Brief Description

-This application contains quiz game, which queries random animes, shows screenshots _(or description, if there are no screenshots)_ and gives buttons for user to guess, which anime name is correct*
+This is an anime quiz game, which queries random animes, shows screenshots _(or description, if there are no screenshots)_ and gives buttons for user to guess, which anime name is correct*

 > *Subject to change **(Currently, some mentioned functionality haven't developed yet or will be developed in other way)**